redhio/redhio-node-app/README.md

 The server provides some example endpoints that demonstrate mounting the Shopify routes for installation and authentication, hosting the React app with an API proxy, and a basic webhook.

-The code here is mostly glue code, with the bulk of the actual functionality provided by the modules in `shopify-express`.
+The code here is mostly glue code, with the bulk of the actual functionality provided by the modules in `redhio-express`.

-### `shopify-express`
+### `redhio-express`
-This example app consumes the [shopify-express](https://github.com/shopify/shopify-express-app) library to quickly connect to the Shopify API.
+This example app consumes the [redhio-express](https://github.com/redhio/redhio-express-app) library to quickly connect to the redhIO API.

-### `shopify-api-node`
+### `redhio-api-node`
-This example app uses the Official [shopify-api-node](https://github.com/MONEI/Shopify-api-node) library to connect to the Shopify API.
+This example app uses the Official [redhio-api-node](https://github.com/Redhio/redhio-api-node) library to connect to the redhIO API.

 ### `client`
 This folder contains the UI demo using Polaris React components and Redux to manage app state.